 Regarding the smart system, the projector has an Android TV system and you can access more than 5,000 Google apps by downloading them from Google Play, for example, YouTube, TED, HBO, etc.

 CASIRIS A6 has a built-in Chromecast, meaning that you can mirror your mobile devices conveniently and quickly, for example, smartphone, laptop, or tablet.

 The projector has a low latency of 35ms and has a game mode, delivering a smooth play experience.

 The projector is equipped with rich interfaces, including two HDMI ports, two USN ports, LAN, and audio input and output interfaces, enabling users to connect the projector to various external devices.

 You can connect CASIRIS A6 to a laptop, game console, Apple TV, Amazon fire TV, or Roku TV via HDMI interface, and connect the projector to a USB flash drive via USB drive.

 CASIRIS A6 supports both dual-band Wi-Fi and Bluetooth 5.0, meaning that you can connect the projector to the network wirelessly.
 The Bluetooth function enables you to connect the projector to smartphones, Bluetooth speakers, earphones, and more devices wirelessly.

 Screen mirroring is also an important function of the projector.
 CASIRIS A6 has a built-in Chromecast, and you can cast your content from smartphones and other devices conveniently.

-CASIRIS A6 features ultra-short throw, laser light source, 4K resolution, built-in Android TV, and convenient wireless connectivity.
-The CASIRIS A6 is priced at $3,199 and now has an early bird price of $1,999.
+CASIRIS A6 features an ultra-short throw, laser light source, 4K resolution, built-in Android TV, and convenient wireless connectivity.
+The CASIRIS A6 is priced at $3,199 and now has an early bird price of $1,999 on Kickstarter.
 The discounted price is cost-efficient in view of its powerful configuration.